Introduction to the Additional Medicare Tax

 - The calculation uses standard filing-status thresholds: $200,000 for single, $250,000 for married filing jointly, and $125,000 for married filing separately.

-- It assumes the wages, self-employment income, and RRTA compensation you enter are the correct annual amounts relevant to this tax.
+- It assumes the wages, self-employment income, and RRTA compensation you enter are the annual amounts relevant to this surtax test.

-- It does not model every employer withholding rule, multiple-employer timing issue, adjustment, correction, or special-case definition that can affect a final return.
+- It does not model multiple-employer withholding timing, corrections, amended payroll reporting, or other special-case rules that can change the final return.

-- It shows the Additional Medicare Tax only, not your total Medicare tax burden or other federal taxes.
+- It shows the Additional Medicare Tax only, not your regular Medicare tax or any other federal tax.

-No. The regular Medicare tax and the Additional Medicare Tax are separate.
-The familiar 1.45% employee Medicare tax applies more broadly, while the Additional Medicare Tax is an extra 0.9% that applies only to earned income above the relevant threshold.
+No. The regular 1.45% Medicare tax applies more broadly, while the Additional Medicare Tax is an extra 0.9% that applies only to earned income above the relevant filing-status threshold.

 Does self-employment income count toward the threshold?